PROCESS GROUP EXPERIENCE (PGE) SECTIONS:

 4-9 years of group psychotherapy leadership experience

-11. Alyson Stone, PhD, CGP, Private Practice, Austin, Texas
+11. Julie Anderson, PhD, CGP, Private Practice, Brookline, Massachusetts

 10+ years of group psychotherapy leadership experience

-16. Judith Schaer, LCSW, CGP, FAGPA, Director, Long Island Center for Group Studies, Roslyn, New York
+20. Judith Schaer, LCSW, CGP, FAGPA, Co-Director, Long Island Center Group Training/Faculty, EGPS One-Year Group Training Program, New York, New York

 I-B. PROCESS GROUP EXPERIENCE SECTION WITH MIXED LEVELS OF EXPERIENCE

-5. Robin Good, PhD, CGP, FAGPA, Co-Director, EGPS One-Year Training Program in Group Psychotherapy, New York, New York
+2. Robin Good, PhD, CGP, FAGPA, Co-Director, EGPS Training Program in Group Psychotherapy, Mt.
+Sinai, Beth Israel Hospital, New York, New York

 I-C. PROCESS GROUP EXPERIENCE SECTION FOR SENIOR THERAPISTS